 Things to Consider

-If you're still wondering, "How can I end my essay without saying, 'in conclusion'?" either because the other transition words and phrases don't make sense to you, or you simply can't think of anything else to say, then that's okay.
-In fact, it's likely that so many people are avoiding "in conclusion" so often that it may even become trendy again.
+If you are still wondering, "How can I end my essay without saying, 'in conclusion'?" this is either because the other transition words and phrases do not make sense to you, or you simply cannot think of anything else to say.

-At the end of the day, if you can try and add some variety in the transition words and phrases you use, then that's great.
-But, if you're having a hard time with it, just do what you feel comfortable with.
+Ultimately, if you can include a variety within your transition words and phrases, that will build a strong paper.
+However, if you are having a hard time with it, just do what you feel comfortable with.
 In the meantime, ask your teacher or professor if they have any additional advice that may be useful for you, or consult the writing resources at your school for support.